awemorris/PlayfieldEngine/README.md

 there's a place for you to create.

-And if you're using something more powerful, like a modern MacBook or iPhone, Noct2D adapts to draw out the full capabilities of your device.
+And if you're using something more powerful, like a modern MacBook or a powerful gaming PC, Noct2D adapts to draw out the full capabilities of your device.

 You don't need the latest or most expensive hardware.
 Noct2D helps you go beyond your environment.
 It's a helpful companion for creators